-Any student who fails to fulfil their attendance and/or engagement obligations will be notified in writing and informed of the possible consequences, which may in certain circumstances lead to withdrawal of the student from the course.
-In the case of international non-EU students studying on a Tier 4 visa, Tier 4 sponsorship will cease.
+Any student who fails to fulfil their attendance and/or engagement obligations will be notified in writing and informed of the possible consequences, which may in certain circumstances lead to withdrawal of the student from the course, subject to an appeals procedure.
+In the case of international non-EU students studying on a Tier 4 visa, upon withdrawal Tier 4 sponsorship will cease.
 The student must leave the UK.
-See also A.2.6.8.
+See also Section A.2.6.8.